-Elizabeth is Senior Adviser J Stern & Co Private Bank, and Non-Exec Director VPC Specialty Lending Investments plc.
-She is a Member of Court of The University of Greenwich, Chairman of The Wye & Usk Foundation and Vice President of The Zoological Society of London.
+Elizabeth is Senior Adviser J Stern & Co Family Office, and Non-Exec Director VPC Specialty Lending Investments plc.
+She is Convener of The University of Glasgow, Chairman of The Wye & Usk Foundation and Council Member & past Vice President of The Zoological Society of London.
 She is also a Programme Committee Member of WWF-UK.

 She has served as a Managing Director of Morgan Stanley and Chairman of the Board of Morgan Stanley International Foundation, and as a Managing Director of Investec Asset Management.
 She is a past Trustee of the Isle of Dogs Community Foundation.
 Elizabeth is a Freeman of the Goldsmiths Company and graduated with a First Class Honours degree from The University of Glasgow.

 Perdita Fraser - General Member

 Perdita Fraser is one of the Fund's general members.